 This magical event occurs at Noumizo Waterfall, located within Shimizu Keiryu Park in Kimitsu City.
-This area is not all that far from Tokyo, being located on Chiba Prefecture’s rustic Boso Peninsula.
+This area is not all that far from Tokyo, being located on Chiba Prefecture’s rustic Boso Peninsula—one of our Top 10 Japan Travel Destinations for 2019.
 Featured on National Geographic, Kameiwa Cave (which means Turtle Rock Cave), formerly a relatively unknown site, gained notoriety for hosting one of the most whimsical sights in all of Japan.

 View this post on Instagram